orefalo/svelte-splitpanes/README.md

 > While you are at it, you may also [back the developer](https://ko-fi.com/orefalo) who ported the code to Svelte. :blush:

+## Why?

+I couldn't find a decent split pane layout component in the svelte eco system.
+But I did find one written in vue.js!

 ## Features

 - Size is less than 4 kb